-Dana-Farber's HPV and Related Cancers Outreach Program uses a multi-pronged approach to prevent six types of cancer caused by the human papillomavirus (HPV).
-The virus has many different strains, only some of which are high-risk, or have the potential to cause cancer.
+Dana-Farber's HPV and Related Cancers Outreach Program is a cancer prevention program that provides education and vaccination in our community.
+Six types of cancer in men and women are caused by the human papillomavirus (HPV).
+The virus has over 100 different

+types (strains), some of which are high-risk, or have the potential to cause cancer.
 The high-risk strains of HPV can lead to cancer in men and women – including

 head and neck,

 In the past 20 years, HPV-related cancers have increased by 225 percent, with a rapid rise in head and neck cancers in men.
 In fact, there are now more men with oropharyngeal cancer than women with cervical cancer.
 Fortunately, HPV-related

 cancers can be prevented with vaccination, screening, and early detection.

 Along with all 700 National Cancer Institute (NCI)-designated cancer centers, Dana-Farber is committed to the shared goal of eliminating HPV-related cancers.